Menu

 Toolkit – Think CHILD

-Parental mental health has featured in Rapid Reviews and Child Safeguarding Practice Reviews (previously SCR’s) locally and is present in a high numbers of national reviews.
-The THINK CHILD practice guidance and toolkit has been developed to support professionals to work collaboratively with parents via a conversational guide, to understand the impact of mental health on their children.
-This is increasingly important in the context of the Covid-19 pandemic which is amplifying stress and mental health difficulties.
+The Think CHILD practice guidance toolkit and recorded briefing has been developed to support professionals to work collaboratively with parents via a conversational guide, to understand the impact of mental health on their children.
+This is increasingly important in the context of following the pandemic and current local and global matters which can amplify stress and mental health difficulties.

 Key messages from the toolkit include:

-• Open conversations stimulate family and professional curiosity with regards to the life of a child
+• Open conversations stimulate family and professional curiosity with regards to child and young persons lived experiences

 • Open dialogue with other professionals and family and friends around mental health promotes improved understanding and supportive networks